bellaBoecking/rf-crop-yield-ml/README.md

 **Covariate Shift**: Gower-based nearest-neighbor similarity between train and validation folds remains consistently high (mean similarity ~ 0.98), indicating that distributional differences between training and validation samples are minimal and are unlikely to explain the observed R^2 variability.

-**Structural Limitations**: High-variance neighborhoods set structural limits on predictability.
+**Structural Limitations**: High-variance neighborhoods may indicate regions where predictability is limited by target noise, label construction, or missing explanatory variables.

 Model performance is intentionally contextualized:
 - Strong average performance does not imply universal predictability